How to Use Income Targeting in Google Ads

 Unless you’re working with sizeable audiences and really expensive keywords, don’t exclude the “Unknown.”
 Doing so will weed out valuable prospects, and nobody wants to do that!

-How Does AdWords Determine Household Income?
+How Does Google Determine Household Income?

 With data, of course!